Tags

 10 Wednesday Apr 2013

-Posted by Phoebe (she / hers) in Community, Librarytour
+Posted in Community, Librarytour

 A friend introduced me to Little Free Libraries, small book-lending boxes that exist worldwide for reading-enthusiasts, champions of community, and the just-plain-curious.
 No less than a year later, such a library appeared five minutes from my house.
 So, in addition to the amazing Boston Public and Minuteman Library systems, I’ve a hyper-local option that draws my eye each time I wander past.